Three Year Old Behavior

 So How Do You Deal with Three Year Olds?

 I’m a big believer in using language as a tool.
 And since your three year old is now able to express himself much more clearly than a year ago, this is a great time to use language.
-Many of my best parenting tips are unique because nobody else seems to be teaching this stuff.

 The most important language tool is to do something I call “entering their world”.
 If your child doesn’t feel like you understand him, or at least that you are trying to understand him, you’ll encounter a big wall of resistance.
 What happens next?
 Welcome to tantrum-ville.